-No provision for uncollectible pledges has been made, based on management's estimate that all pledges outstanding at June 30, 2011 and 2010 will be collected.
+No provision for uncollectible pledges has been made, based on management's estimate that all pledges outstanding at June 30, 2011 will be collected.
+There were no pledges outstanding at June 30, 2012.

 Donated Services

 Members of the board of directors have provided substantial assistance to the Foundation by the donation of time and services.
 The value of this contribution is not reflected in the financial statements since it is not susceptible to objective measurement or valuation.